JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 >
 {type="warning"}

 To avoid renaming Kotlin declarations, use the `@ObjCName` annotation.
-It instructs the Kotlin compiler to use custom Objective-C and Swift names for classes, interfaces, and other Kotlin concepts:
+It instructs the Kotlin compiler to use the custom Objective-C and Swift name for the annotated class, interface, or another Kotlin entity:

 ```kotlin
 @ObjCName(swiftName = "MySwiftArray")